-Taking seriously that God and man are one also means that in our experience we could depend less on other mortals for happiness, safety, and joy, because we have already all.
-We can safely lower our expectations in others to grant us their attention, appreciation, back up - because if God and man are truly one, we have already all.
-And are grateful, relaxed, and joyful.
+Taking seriously that God and creation---all of it--- are one also means that in our experience we can depend less on other mortals for happiness, safety, and joy, because we have already all.
+Oneness supplies all good.
+We can safely lower our expectations in others to make us happy - because if God and man are already and truly one, we have already all.
+We can experience satisfaction and gratitude right here.

-Being aware that God and man are one also means that struggles for supply and prosperity can be less fierce, because we approach solution seeking from the authority of completeness.
-Companies in search of customers (other mortals) to fill their order books, and in need of a consistent cash flow will become more confident.
+Being aware that God and man are one will certainly mean that struggles for who is right, for the ego's wants and claims can be less fierce, because we approach solution seeking from the authority of completeness.
+Companies in search of customers (other mortals) to fill their order books, and in need of a consistent cash flow could become more confident.
 Ideas could replace objects, and motives and actions could be tested in regard to their integrity.
 From the perspective of oneness.
-It would leave no one depending on circumstance and would empower everyone to do something bold, something honest - without the fear of being thought different, because truly authentic.
+It leaves no one dependent on circumstance and can empower everyone to do something bold, something honest - without the fear of being thought different, because truly authentic.
 (If you speak the truth, you need a fast horse, they say!).

-It also means that relationships are more meaningful, because we don’t require anything from anybody, but rather rejoice in expressing the goodness that is already there.
-Relationships then being about giving, not taking.
-And about simply being.
-God being infinitely good, what do you need from someone else?
-And would you ever take from someone else?
-And what can you give?
-If "I AM" is good enough for the supreme Power, could this be enough to fill our lives, too?
-Because this oneness is living within a source, a sense of unity with our divine source - or if you rather like this image, living in the middle of an inexhaustible fountain.
-It would mean to stop yearning for a slice of the cake, because you have access to the bakery, including their infinite stock of tested recipes.
+Oneness also means that relationships are more meaningful, because we don’t need to demand anything from anybody, but rather rejoice in expressing the goodness that is already there.
+We see the power of meekness.
+Relationships are then about giving, not taking.
+If "I AM" is good enough for the supreme Power, could this be good enough for you?
+Because this oneness feels like living within a source, a sense of unity with our divine source - or if you rather like this image, living in the middle of an inexhaustible fountain.

-Now enough of "would" and "could".
-The shift from complaint to learning is not as big, as you might think.
-It is thought that seems to resist, a thought that is a grain of sand as opposed to the machinery of our solar system.
-It just continues unimpressed within the oneness, whatever might try to stand in its way.
-Oneness.
-The oneness IS the one (!) thing, the wisest people in the past and present were teaching.
-Like Mary Baker Eddy who learnt from Jesus how to live a life of unity with God - that is why her voice is so authentic and her spiritual teaching so powerful.
+Oneness IS the thing, the wisest people in the past and present were teaching.
+Like Mary Baker Eddy.
+She learned from Jesus how to live a life of unity in God - and that is why her voice is so authentic and her spiritual teaching so powerful.
 It is not her invention, she is finding words for timeless truths that resonate with anybody who has an open heart and a listening ear:

 Who is writing?